Bukkie62/super-market-app/README.md

 # super-market-app
 For logistics purposes

-This project will be useful for consumers
+This project will be useful for our users